infinum/frontend-handbook/Code Quality/Tools.md

 No matter which code quality tools we use, git hooks are a great way to run those tools.
 There are multiple ways to add git hooks.
 For JavaScript projects, we recommend using [husky](https://github.com/typicode/husky).

-Follow [usage](npm set-script prepare "husky install") guidelines for installing Husky and add hooks.
+Follow [usage](https://github.com/typicode/husky#usage) guidelines for installing Husky and add hooks.

-After running all commands described [usage](npm set-script prepare "husky install") chapter, you should have `.husky` folder with hooks folder inside.
+After running all commands described in [usage](https://github.com/typicode/husky#usage) chapter, you should have `.husky` folder with hooks folder inside.
 For example, if you created `pre-commit` hook which runs `npm test` command, you should have `pre-commit` file in `.husky` folder, with following content

 ```sh
 # .husky/pre-commit